danecando/jquery.shiptime/README.md

 shipping-time
 =============

-testing

-Shipping Time is a jQuery application that displays the time until the shipping cut off for your eCommerce website.
+Shipping Time is a jQuery plugin that displays the time until the shipping cut off for your eCommerce website.
 You can also configure it to show estimated delivery dates based on user location.

+This plugin can help increase conversion rates on your store by increasing the urgency of placing an order within a certain amount of time.

 The output looks like this:
 Order within 2 hrs 4 mins to ship Today